 Combine and Share Points

-But, if down the link you are looking to redeem for travel, then being able to combine and share points has their perks.
-It is also beneficial if you are looking to close an account and haven’t yet redeemed your points for cash just yet.
-You can learn more about the benefits of combing and sharing points at our sister site, Travel Freely.
+If down the line you are looking to redeem for travel, then being able to combine and share points has its perks.
+You can learn more about the benefits of combining and sharing points at our sister site, Travel Freely.

 How to Keep Points Alive